All Episodes

 That's me.

-You know, when I was talking to Randy of Tennessee, you know, one of the tragedies that has happened in our country, that is, as I was telling you, to use an example, I'm running for the Senate, and I'm saying I'm not going to bring this back and that back, billions of dollars back to Tennessee.
+You know, when I was talking to Randy of Tennessee, you know, one of the tragedies that has happened in our country, that is, as I was telling him, I was using the example, I'm running for the Senate and I'm saying I'm not going to bring this back and that back and billions of dollars back to Tennessee.

 Well, the people of Tennessee would be acting absolutely correctly in terms of their own interests.

-And so the here's the problem ladies and gentlemen once legalized theft begins it pays for everybody to get involved because those who don't get involved will wind up holding for those in the rural area you'll know what I mean the brown end of the stick.
+Once legalized theft begins, it pays for everybody to get involved because those who don't get involved will wind up holding, for those in the rural area, you'll know what I mean, the brown end of the stick.

 Export Selection